rkilchmn/frontac24/README.md

 ## FEATURE: create new customer option during sales invoice entry

-It is convenient to be able to create a new customer during order entry rather than navigate back and forth to the Add and Manage Customers page.
+It is convenient to be able to create a new customer during order entry.
-FA offers this ability only if the Setup->Company Setup->Search Customer List is checked.
-While this is a useful feature, operation isn't quite smooth, requiring a different search interface, a function key to activate a popup, selecting New Customer, creating the customer, closing the popup, and selecting the new customer in the customer list.
+While FA offers this ability with the F2 function key, operation isn't quite optimal, requiring a function key to activate a popup, finding and selecting New Customer in the drop down menu, creating the customer, closing the popup, and selecting the newly created customer in the customer list.

-BA adds "New Customer" to the customer list.
+BA retains this feature but also adds "New Customer" to the customer list and a "Create New Customer" link whenever "New Customer" is selected.
-This requires only one click to create the customer and after the customer is created, the order entry screen is set to the new customer.
+This requires only one additional click to create the customer and after the customer is created, the order entry screen is set to the new customer.